gft-academy-pl/gcp-data-analysis-with-bigquery/05-cloud-functions.md

 ![Diagram](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/cloud-functions-highlight.png?raw=true)

+# Cloud Functions

 ## Agenda
-- Cloud functions
+- Cloud functions - definition
 - Service accounts
 - Dataflow trigger
 - Function deployment

-## Cloud Functions
+## Cloud functions - definition

 Google Cloud Functions is a serverless execution environment for building and connecting cloud services.
 With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
 Your Cloud Function is triggered when an event being watched is fired.
 Your code executes in a fully managed environment.
 There is no need to provision any infrastructure or worry about managing any servers.